-To answer this question, this study presents a network analysis of the global semiconductor supply chain, focusing on 20 countries that account for approximately 97% of the global semiconductor trade.
-This analysis not only schematizes the global semiconductor supply chain network but also calculates three key centrality measures (betweenness, degree, and eigenvector centrality) for major countries to further analyze the role and status of each country in the supply chain.
-Betweenness centrality helps provide an understanding of the degree of the country's role and its status as an intermediate goods supplier in the global semiconductor supply chain.
-Degree centrality is an indicator of how many countries a particular country has direct transaction relationships with, providing a means to identify its position in the global supply chain.
-Eigenvector centrality reflects the importance of supply chain relationships and helps to determine which countries are playing a pivotal role in the global supply chain.
+To answer this question, this study presents a network analysis of the global semiconductor supply chain, focusing on 20 regions that account for approximately 97% of the global semiconductor trade.
+This analysis not only schematizes the global semiconductor supply chain network but also calculates three key centrality measures (betweenness, degree, and eigenvector centrality) for major regions to further analyze the role and status of each region in the supply chain.
+Betweenness centrality helps provide an understanding of the degree of the region's role and its status as an intermediate goods supplier in the global semiconductor supply chain.
+Degree centrality is an indicator of how many regions a particular region has direct transaction relationships with, providing a means to identify its position in the global supply chain.
+Eigenvector centrality reflects the importance of supply chain relationships and helps to determine which regions are playing a pivotal role in the global supply chain.